 Do any of these sound familiar?

-- My friend said she has an uncontrollable desire to drink wine every night: two glasses.
+My friend said she has an uncontrollable desire to drink wine every night: two glasses only, but never one.

-- I recall evenings during heavy marathon training where I’d ravenously polish off two pieces of fruit and half a pound of chocolate covered almonds.
+I recall evenings during heavy physical training where I’d ravenously polish off two pieces of fruit and half a pound of chocolate covered almonds.

 What do these things have in common?

-Alternatively, while I may invite a friend to a 12-step meeting, I’ve also learned to look one more place.
+Alternatively, especially where food binging is involved, I’ve also learned to look one more place.